BA in Classics & Religion

-- One of the following four courses:
+One of the following five courses:

-- CAS CL 101 The World of Greece
+- CAS CL 101

-- CAS CL 102 The World of Rome
+- CAS CL 102

-- CAS CL 321 Greek History (formerly CL 221)
+- CAS CL 321

-- CAS CL 322 Roman History (formerly CL 222)
+- CAS CL 322

-- CAS CL 216 Greek and Roman Religion
+- CAS CL 216

-- four courses at or above the 200 level chosen, in consultation with an advisor, from the offerings under Classical Civilization* and/or classical languages
+- Four courses at or above the 200 level chosen, in consultation with an advisor, from the offerings under Classical Civilization* and/or classical languages

-- CAS RN 200 Theoretical Approaches to the Study of Religion
+- CAS RN 200

-- five 4-credit courses at or above the 200 level chosen, in consultation with an advisor, from courses offered by the Department of Religion
+- Five 4-credit courses at or above the 200 level chosen, in consultation with an advisor, from courses offered by the Department of Religion